Enhancement Shaman: Midnight Expansion Preview

 How Enhancement Shaman Feels to Play in Midnight

 I think what's been achieved here is a strong first pass on rewiring the spec to be more intuitive, and while the number of changes on display is quite dramatic, the moment-to-moment experience in combat is remarkably similar.
 Enhancement saw one of the largest overhauls leading into Midnight, specifically looking at the complex hidden mechanics, with the goal to streamline them to live in a world without add-ons.
-What's on display with that in mind is a playstyle that maintains both a fast pace and depth in management, but has made it clearer what drives the spec, making it more approachable to new players.
+What's on display with that in mind is a playstyle that maintains both a fast pace and depth in management, but has made it clearer what drives the spec.
+The result is something much more approachable to new players while still satisfying the core that's defined Enhancement for years.

 The targeted "prune" has left a spec that very much still hinges on the same principles as live.
-The new Elemental Tempo Icon Elemental Tempo helps to keep the fast pace of GCD and strike management and injects a constant need to weave in Maelstrom Weapon Icon Maelstrom Weapon spenders.
-This maintains the rewarding component of staying on the ball while balancing out resources.
-The overall flow now marries both the explosive burst we found in The War Within, while evoking the freeform ability sequencing we had in Dragonflight.
+The new Elemental Tempo Icon Elemental Tempo helps to keep the fast pace of GCD and strike management, while injecting a constant need to weave in Maelstrom Weapon Icon Maelstrom Weapon spenders.
+This maintains the rewarding component of staying on the ball while balancing out resources, with the flow combining both the explosive burst of The War Within, and the freeform ability sequencing we had in Dragonflight.
 Crash Lightning Icon Crash Lightning also takes center stage now, having a clear purpose within the rotation as a pillar, rather than a filler.
 Lastly, both defining features of our Hero Talents - Tempest Icon Tempest and Surging Totem Icon Surging Totem - have been tightened up.
-While they have lost depth for veterans, they fit much more smoothly within the Enhancement framework without overriding primary goals.
+While depth has been lost for veterans, they fit much more smoothly within the Enhancement framework without overriding primary goals.

 3.